top of page

 Our Commitment to the Community

-At Casale 120, we are most thankful for the territory to have welcomed us and we are dedicated to give back to the people and land around us.
-Social responsibility for us is a promise to the Rovittello community and the wider Etnean territory.
+At Casale 120, we are deeply grateful for the territory that has welcomed us, and we are dedicated to giving back to the land and the people around us.
+Social responsibility is a promise we make to the Rovittello community and the wider Etnean territory.

 Educational tours: inviting school groups to explore sustainable agriculture and Etna’s unique heritage.